CQC We and I Statements

 The local authority should ensure that this happens early enough that a package of care and support is in place at the time of transition.

-Under the Children and Families Act, EHC plans must clearly set out the care and support which is reasonably required by the learning difficulties and disabilities that result in the young person having SEN.
+Under the Children and Families Act, EHC plans must clearly set out the care and support which is required.

 The local authority must not allow a gap in care and support when young people and carers move from children’s to adult services.